TIBHannover/GeoEstimation/README.md

 A graphical demonstration where you can compete against the deep learning approach presented in the publication can be found on: https://tibhannover.github.io/GeoEstimation/

+Currently we are working on a new web-tool that additionally supports uploading and analyzing your own images.
+Please note that this service is still in the beta phase: https://labs.tib.eu/geoestimation

 # Content

 This repository contains: